 What’s in the Box?

-Design and Outer Look
+Design and First Impressions

 These headphones look absolutely beautiful.
 The design aesthetics is fantastic.
 I really loved the matte black look and those shiny radial textures on the earcups.
 The ear cups are foldable which makes it easy to carry around, this has a little bit of an issue too which I will address in a while.
-The headband is adjustable and the cushion on the earcups are so smooth and comfortable, I love these because I can wear them for a longer period of time, no pain, no discomfort feeling.
-The right and the left indicators are on the headband and you can see it from the image below.
+The headband is adjustable and the cushion on the earcups is so smooth and comfortable, I love these because I can wear them for a longer period of time, with no pain, no discomfort feeling.
+The right and the left indicators are on the headband and you can see it in the image below.

 On the left earcup, you have